 Simple and commonplace signs such as numbers and letters, indications for objects and descriptive elements, signs offensive to public laws of decency or misleading or illegal signs are all excluded from trade mark protection.
 National insignia and other official signs are also excluded.
 The confusability of a newly registered trade mark with an older trade mark belonging to a third party must be determined by the responsible court, not by the IPI.

-- By entering a company name in the commercial register, you can prohibit someone else from registering the same name for his company.
-The commercial register, however, only partially protects you from other people using your company name as a name for their products.
-In this case, trade mark protection is a sensible supplement to registration in the commercial register.
+- By entering a company name in the Commercial Registry, you can prohibit someone else from registering the same name for his company.
+The , however, only partially protects you from other people using your company name as a name for their products.
+In this case, trade mark protection is a sensible supplement to registration in the Commercial Registry.

 - If someone else registers your company name as a trade mark, you risk only being able to use it for your own products under restricted conditions.
 Early trade mark protection can prevent this situation from arising.

 - The geographic scope of protection is dependent on the form of the company.
 Trade mark protection is for all of Switzerland.